madzera/happytree/README.md

 ### What is it?

-HappyTree is a data structure API design to handling Java objects which have a tree-like behavior, whereas an @Id attribute of an object is referenced as a @Parent attribute of its children.
+HappyTree is a data structure API designed for handling Java objects which have a tree-like behavior, whereas an @Id attribute of an object is referenced as a
+@Parent attribute of its children.

-In certain circumstance there are needs to convert a list of Java objects, that could represent a model layer in a business context, into an actual hierarchical tree structure in memory, where objects contain its children and each child contains its grant children and so on.
+In certain circumstances there is a need to convert a list of Java objects, that could represent a model layer in a business context, into an actual hierarchical tree structure in memory, where objects contain its children and each child contains its own children collection and so on.

-So, when there are the need to put a collection (Set/List) of objects, that each object relates to another object of the same type through an identifier attribute in a tree-like manner, the HappyTree is able to transform this structure into an actual tree structure in memory, when each object will be wrapped into a tree node object, called "Element", and each element contains its children elements whereas each child contains its own children and so on, recursively.
+So, when there is a need to put a collection (Set/List) of objects, that each object relates to another object of the same type through an identifier attribute in a tree-like manner, the HappyTree is able to transform this structure into an actual tree structure in memory, where each object will be wrapped into a tree node object, called "Element", and each element contains its children elements where each child contains its own children and so on, recursively.

 From this point, the API client can handle those elements within a tree, such as